na-na-hi/renget/archive/cpu-lora.md

 Make sure to include examples from both characters so that "impersonate" prompts works correctly (ideally, try to exactly match the SillyTavern prompt formatting).

-**Each block inside of a `<s>`/`</s>` pair denotes one training sample.
-You want to give it ~1000 training samples or ~1MB of text for the training to produce meaningful changes.** While you can definitely use your own prompts for some of it, you'll probably want to look into getting data from other sources as well.
+!!! info Each block inside of a `<s>`/`</s>` pair denotes one training sample.
+    You want to give it ~1000 training samples or ~1MB of text for the training to produce meaningful changes.

+While you can definitely use your own chat logs to create some training data, you'll probably want to look into getting data from other sources as well.
 Consider asking others for their logs, or check out the [training data rentry](https://rentry.org/qib8f).
 If you have some programming experience, I recommend creating a script to convert the training data into the appropriate format.
 If anyone knows of some scripts to do this, I'd like to include it in this guide.

 One last thing to note: Make sure the text file uses \*nix style line endings (`\n`), not Windows style (`\r\n`).
 Most text editors have an option to switch the formatting.

 Next, just follow the "Create your LoRA" instructions above, and use this command: `llama.cpp/finetune.exe --model-base stheno-l2-13b.Q5_K_M.gguf --train-data training-data.txt`

-Make sure to read [Appendix C](#appendix-c-finetuneexe-usage) to see which additional parameters to use to improve your model quality.
+!!! info Make sure to read [Appendix C](#appendix-c-finetuneexe-usage) to see which additional parameters to use to improve your model quality.

-**Important Note:** If you use a different model, run a dummy text file through `finetune.exe` it before you format your training data.
-When it loads, look for `BOS token = 1 '<s>'`, `EOS token = 2 '</s>'`, and '`LF token = 13 '<0x0A>'`.
-If any of these don't match, you need to change the above formatting to match them.
+!!! warning If you use a different model, the beginning, ending, and line feed tokens can be different.
+    Run a small text file of training data through `finetune.exe` **before** you format your training data.
+When it loads, confirm these settings `BOS token = 1 '<s>'`, `EOS token = 2 '</s>'`, and '`LF token = 13 '<0x0A>'`. **If any of these don't match, you need to change the above formatting to match them.**

 ## Appendix C - finetune.exe Usage